Approximate Pythagoras Numbers on $*$-algebras over $\mathbb{C}$: Introduction and Preliminaries

 \subsection{The Gram Map}

-An important ingredient for the below results is the Gram map, which relates sums of squares to positive semidefinite matrices.
+An essential ingredient for the below results is the Gram map, which relates sums of squares to positive semidefinite matrices.
 It was introduced in \cite{ChLR95} and has been used widely since.